xcat2/confluent-docs/docs/user_reference/diskless_memory_usage.md

 Mem:            7935        1468        5524          37        1227        6466
 Swap:              0           0           0
 ```

 Here we still incur the increase in used memory, but also carry the data mostly replicated in cache as well.
-Just as in tethered, that cache is evictable and can be reclaimed easily by the OS:
+Just as in `tethered`, that cache is evictable and can be reclaimed easily by the OS:
 ```
 # echo 3 > /proc/sys/vm/drop_caches
 # free -m